 Once you’ve researched your destination and decided what you want to see and do, the next step is creating a detailed itinerary.
 This is where you begin to put the pieces in place and see what is actually possible in the time you have available.
 Just like at home, aim for a mix of activities and down time when planning a vacation with the kids.
 Too many activities and they’ll become exhausted and cranky; too few and they’ll be bored and… well, cranky.
 The perfect balance is much easier to achieve, though, when you can see each day laid out clearly in front of you.

-5. Remember everything
+6. Remember everything

-SiNing says “If you’re anything like me, you think a vacation is never long enough.
-But I’ve learned to cope with this by developing some ways to combat the post-holiday blues.”
+If you’re anything like most people, a vacation never feels long enough.
+But you can deal with this by developing some ways to combat the post-holiday blues.

+For example, you can use Evernote to create a digital scrapbook of your trip.
 Create a note in Evernote for each stop on your vacation, and fill it with pictures of the location, together with any souvenirs, like ticket stubs, brochures, etc. In each note, record audio of your kids describing what they’re seeing, and their reactions to it.
 Those delightful childish voices will bring a smile to your face when you listen back to them in the years to come.

 Consider arming your kids, especially those who are too young to have a cell phone yet, with a cheap digital camera and letting them take their own pictures.
 If your kids are old enough to have smartphones, encourage them to take plenty of pictures and share their favorite ones with the rest of the family.
 Then you can add the photos to your notes for another unique perspective on your vacation.
 Sure, with young kids you’ll probably get a lot of shots of the ground, or a finger over the lens, but you will also be amazed and surprised by what unique sights your budding shutterbugs consider photo worthy.